The Importance of ERP Integration for Your Company’s Systems

 Real-Time Data Accuracy

-When all your ERP integrations are synced to a true-cloud ERP, you can achieve real-time data that is accessible anywhere and at any time.
+When all your ERP data integrations are synced to a true-cloud ERP, you can achieve real-time data that is accessible anywhere and at any time.
 In many industries, such as retail, field services, construction, or consulting, businesses rely on real-time data and up-to-date versions of documents to deliver efficient and good client service.
 For example, if you have several technicians working on different areas of a field services project, sudden client requests and real-time project updates can help the rest of the team perform their tasks and avoid redundant data entry.

 Besides your ERP, almost all complementary software have their own reporting and analytics feature where a summary of metrics will be produced.
 However, oftentimes these metrics aren’t meaningful if they aren’t paired with other data.
 You can achieve more insightful financial analysis with data from CRM, project management, eCommerce, POS, and more.
 When your systems are integrated with your ERP, then you can make customized reports and dashboards for different areas of your business, personalized for different stakeholders of your organization.